aru2407/Auto-correct/README.md

 [4.
 Autopredict + Autocorrect](https://github.com/arunima2407/Auto-correct/blob/main/text-generation-autocorrect.ipynb)
 I've built this notebook modifying on a text generation task using a Transformer decoder model.
-It works almost similar to the previous notebook, except the part where I mask tokens.
-Instead, I pass this truncated text to the model and predict the next word in sequence.
-I try to match the predicted word with the input sentence's misspelt word and corrects the sentence.
-This process continues till no misspelt words are there.
+It works almost similar to the previous notebook, except the part where I was masking tokens for misspelt words.
+Instead, I truncate text till the misspelt word and pass this truncated text as an input to the text generation model and predict the next word in sequence.
+I try to match the predicted word with the input sentence's misspelt word and correct the sentence.
+This process continues till all misspelt words are corrected.